Generic Name: leflunomide (le-FLOO-noe-mide) (Oral route)

 Pharmacologic Class: Dihydroorotate Dehydrogenase Inhibitor

-Uses For Arava
+Uses for Arava

-Leflunomide is used to relieve symptoms caused by rheumatoid arthritis, such as inflammation, swelling, stiffness, and joint pain.
+Leflunomide is used to relieve symptoms caused by active rheumatoid arthritis, such as inflammation, swelling, stiffness, and joint pain.
 This medicine works by stopping the body from producing too many of the immune cells that are responsible for the swelling and inflammation.

 This medicine is available only with your doctor's prescription.

-Before Using Arava
+Before using Arava

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: